TNO-Quantum/optimization.qubo/README.md

 $ pip install tno.quantum.optimization.qubo
 ```

 By default, the package is installed without external solver dependencies.
 You can specify which QUBO solvers you would like to install.
-Available options are [dwave, qubovert, qaoa].
+Available options are [dwave, qubovert, dqo].
 Alternatively, you can install all solvers simultaneously using the [all] option:

 ```console
 $ pip install tno.quantum.optimization.qubo[all]